 The park is home to breeding populations of several regionally and globally endangered birds of prey, including the Brahminy kite, grey-headed fish eagle and white-bellied sea eagle: look for them soaring over Prek Toeuk Sap Estuary.
 Endangered birds that feed on the mudflats include the lesser adjutant, milky stork and painted stork.

-Despite its protected status, Ream is gravely endangered by planned tourist development, especially along its coastline.
-By visiting, you can demonstrate that the park, in its natural state, is not only priceless to humanity but also a valuable economic resource for Sihanoukville.
+Despite its protected status, Ream is gravely endangered by planned tourism development, especially along its coastline.
+By visiting, you can demonstrate that the park, in its natural state, is not only priceless to humanity but also a valuable economic resource.